idigital/SimpleMMO/README.md

 ﻿# SimpleMMOG (SMOG: Simple Multiplayer Online Game)
 A Simple Online Browser-based RPG Back-end built on PHP and MySQL.

-# THE WIKI HAS A MORE ORGANISED LIST OF INFO, BUT ESSENTIALLY THE SAME.

 ## FEATURES
-### Customisable:
+### Customizable:
-> The whole project is open-source, but you don't need to know even the basics of programming to create an amazing MMO.
-Nearly all the variables used are available in a little JSON file.
+The whole project is open-source, but you don't need to know even the basics of programming to create an amazing MMO.
+Nearly all the variables used are available in a little JSON file for you to mess around.
+There is also an [explanation for every variable](https://github.com/avinash-dwarapu/SimpleMMO/wiki/variables.json) in the wiki.

-### List of editable variables and their meaning:
-* **general**
-	* **accounts**
-		* signup-handling / login-handling
-			* _AUTO_ / _MANUAL_
-			* tells whether the signup and login are handled by SMOG or by an external script (great for creating accounts with facebook or connecting this game with a larger service)
-	* currency
-		* can take: __string__
-		* states the name of the currency the economy operates in.
+### Open-Source:
+The project is far from complete and I would be really happy for anyone to fork the project and make it better.
+This also means anyone can improve or modify the files to suit their needs.